Certified Air Duct Cleaning New Fairfield, CT

 The NADCA ACR-2021 recommendation is every 3 to 5 years for most New Fairfield homes, with more frequent cleaning for households with pets, allergy sufferers, smokers, or recent construction.
 Lakeside homes around Candlewood Lake, Squantz Pond, Ball Pond, and Pequot Lake benefit from 3-year cycles because the multi-lake watershed lifts ambient humidity and accelerates coil and supply-trunk biofilm.
 EPA Indoor Air Quality guidance and ASHRAE 62.2 both support cleaning when visible contamination, vermin intrusion, or odor is present between cycles.

-Air duct cleaning is generally a maintenance expense not covered by insurance, but HVAC mold remediation following a covered water loss (a burst pipe in a Candlewood Shores winterized cottage, a basement flood from Squantz Pond shoreline storm runoff in an AE zone, or a Pequot Lake ice-dam ceiling leak) is typically covered.
+Air duct cleaning is generally a maintenance expense not covered by insurance, but HVAC mold remediation following a covered water loss (a burst pipe in a Candlewood Shores winterized cottage, a basement flood from Squantz Pond shoreline storm runoff in a mapped flood zone, or a Pequot Lake ice-dam ceiling leak) is typically covered.
 When ductwork contamination ties to a covered event, Green Restoration submits IICRC S520 documentation directly to your insurer.
 We are not licensed public adjusters and do not negotiate claims on your behalf.

 We use NADCA ACR-2021 source-removal equipment with rotary brushes inside every duct branch, combined with HEPA-filtered negative-air collection at the main trunk.
 Compressed-air-only methods (air-whip or air-sweep) are cheaper but push lake-humidity biofilm and rodent debris deeper into the system, which then aerosolizes into bedrooms when the blower kicks on.
 NADCA source-removal is the only method that passes post-cleaning visual cleanliness verification on the older galvanized duct sections common in Pocono Road 1960s ranch stock.